 Then I do a mind map of sorts.
 Break down the projects into categories like:

 - Create my intention for what the new product, service, or website will do for my customers and what it will do for my business.

 - What are the topics I will cover?

-- When and how will I launch with pizzazz
+- Calculate when and how I will launch with pizzazz.

 Business and marketing plans:

 Find a format that will inspire you to do it every year.
-I’ve used many fill-in-the-blank business plans from popular books and eventually created my own 1-Page HELL YES Business plan.
-I believe in one-pagers because it keeps things simple and you can post in on the wall or keep on your desk year round.
-Carve out time to do it In a day or in one-hour chunks until it’s done.
+I’ve used many fill-in-the-blank business plans from popular books and eventually created my own 1-page HELL YES business plan.
+I believe in one-pagers because they keep things simple and you can post them on the wall or keep on your desk year-round.
+Carve out time to do it in a day or in one-hour chunks until it’s done.

-The business owners in my live event did theirs in one-hour total.
-It was easy because they’d spent the previous day and half getting clear on their vision, issues and solutions.
-That’s what YOU should do first, too!
+The business owners in my live event did theirs in one hour total.
+It was easy because they’d spent the previous day and a half getting clear on their vision, issues, and solutions.
+That’s what you should do first too!

 Then calendar your inspired actions monthly and weekly by checking in with your plan.
 Do the same with a marketing plan.

 Overwhelm is a perspective.
-Train yourself to focus on the ‘now’ moment and give yourself less to do each day.
-I’m a HUGE fan of using Stephen Covey’s 6 Big Rocks to organize my daily tasks.
+Train yourself to focus on the “now” moment and give yourself less to do each day.
+I’m a HUGE fan of using Stephen Covey’s “scheduling the Big Rocks” to organize my daily tasks.
 All of my clients use my Speed Dial the Universe journal to get grounded and prioritized for the day.
 It IS a system.